core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 a server.
 For a server under attack it may be more appropriate to simply drop requests without responding.

+As with any other CoAP reply, a client should trust this Response Code only to extent it trusts the underlying security mechanisms (e.g., DTLS {{?RFC6347}}) for authentication and freshness.
 If a CoAP reply with the Too Many Requests Response Code is not authenticated and integrity protected, an attacker can attempt to spoof a reply and make the client wait for an extended period of time before trying again.

 # IANA Considerations {#iana}